 Theory: This email form should be used when you can include a review of the prospect site in a concise and thoughtful manner.
-It wouldn’t be wise to use this format when you are only able to review a small portion of the targets website as you won’t have a comprehensive overview.
+It wouldn’t be wise to use this format when you are only able to review a small portion of the target’s website as you won’t have a comprehensive overview.
 If you are going to out on a limb and potentially criticize another company’s website you best be prepared to comment on all relevant sections.
-Half measures availed nothing and will harm you more than help you.
-It’s an all or nothing game here.
+Half measures availed nothing and will harm you more than helping you.
+It’s an all-or-nothing game here.

 Subject Line: Would you mind some unsolicited site advice?

-[service] is a plugin that actually mobile optimizes WordPress blogs to enhance the viewing experience for your readers on phones and tablets.
+[SERVICE] is a plugin that actually mobile optimizes WordPress blogs to enhance your readers’ viewing experience on phones and tablets.
 When you have a few minutes would love to connect to get this taken care of for you.
-Alternatively, you can just download the plugin [here-link].
+Alternatively, you can download the plugin [HERE-LINK].

-Theory: This email form is meant to be helpful and to let the recipient know that you cared enough to let them know about it.
-It is not a malicious attempt to be condescending or insulting so make sure you select choice words that are kind and useful rather than mean and cold.
-This gives you a chance to endear yourself to this person as a trusted confidante that is looking out for their best interest and saving them from a potentially embarrassing situation.
+Theory: This email form is meant to help the recipient know that you cared enough to let them know about it.
+It is not a malicious attempt to be condescending or insulting, so make sure you select choice words that are kind and useful rather than mean and cold.
+This gives you a chance to endear yourself to this person as a trusted confidante looking out for their best interest and saving them from a potentially embarrassing situation.
 Use soft language as you don’t know what might cause this person to become defensive or even indignant for your comments.

 Subject Line: Typo in your article

-Respect your reporting a great deal, love the stories you put out.
-Crazy to think that there are more people using mobile bs.
+Respect your reporting a great deal; I love the stories you put out.
+Crazy to think that more people are using mobile bs.
 Desktop now.
-Saw that you have a few spelling mistakes in your recent article, wanted to follow up:
+Saw that you have a few spelling mistakes in your recent article; I wanted to follow up: